mamund/mamund-snippet/README.md

 ### See Also

-See Atlassian blog for [https://developer.atlassian.com/blog/2015/11/scripting-with-node/]("Building command line tools with Node.js")
+See Atlassian blog for ["Building command line tools with Node.js"](https://developer.atlassian.com/blog/2015/11/scripting-with-node/)